 |Region||Mix-adjusted asking price||% Change quarter-on-quarter||% Change year-on-year|

-The report, which is published in association with Davy, found that annual asking price inflation rose by 6.3% nationwide, by 4.8% in Dublin and by 7.2% elsewhere around the country.
+The report found that annual asking price inflation rose by 4.2% nationwide, by 4.1% in Dublin and by 4.8% elsewhere around the country.

-Meanwhile, after significant increases in Q3, quarterly asking price inflation has tapered off – rising by 0.6% nationally, by 1.6% in Dublin, and by 0.6% elsewhere around the country.
+Meanwhile, quarterly asking price inflation was flat – at 0% nationally, while increasing by 1% in Dublin, and falling by 0.4% elsewhere around the country.

 Full details of the report can be found at www.myhome.ie/reports

 CHARTERED FINANCIAL ANALYST